You run an digital marketing agency. You’re thinking about building a custom Google Ads tool using the API.

 You are unlikely to get sub-second responses from the Google Ads API all the time.
 It might take a couple of minutes if your request hits a rate limit and has to retry.

 You can keep your app feeling snappy by taking communication with Google Ads out of the request -> response cycle.

 When you click the “Pause campaign” button your app adds the instruction to Google Ads to a job queue and then changes the button to “Enable campaign”.
 It feels quick and responsive to the user.

 The job is handled in the background, invisible to the user.
 It doesn't matter if it takes 5 seconds or 5 minutes.

 Of course you need a way of detecting if something went wrong and telling the user about it.
 See the section on error handling above.

 A human, a rule, automated bidding or a script can make changes to your Google Ads account.
-If your app doesn’t have a way of becoming aware of these changes you could end up making decisions on stale out of sync data in your app.
+If your app doesn’t have a way of learning about these changes it could end up basing decisions on stale out of sync data.